 The School District.
 The School District was established, pursuant to the First Class City Home Rule Education Act, by the Educational Supplement to the City Charter as a separate and independent home rule school district to provide free public education to the City's residents.
-Under the City Charter, the School District is governed by the Board of Education of the School District of Philadelphia (the "Board of Education").
+Under the City Charter, the School District is governed by the Board of Education of the School District of Philadelphia (the "Board of Education"), which is appointed by the Mayor.